martimy/treefinder/README.md

 ### Installation

-To get a copy of the Tree Finder, you need to clone the source code from GitHub and compile in the code in your machine.
+To get a copy of the Tree Finder, you need to clone the source code from GitHub and compile the code in your machine using your favorite IDE.

 ```
 $ git clone https://github.com/martimy/treefinder